N-Argyle/Obsidian_Next_Publisher_Plugin/README.md

 Once set up, with a note active and in edit mode, open the command palette and choose `Next Publisher: Publish`.

 Individual document passwords are encrypted locally, using your Master Password as the key.

+## Demo of the server
+Go here [https://obsidian-next-publisher.vercel.app/docs/xFjyN4H5fI], use `test` as the password.